 Romanization: Except for established proper nouns and terminology, romanization should be done in standard Hanyu Pinyin.
 Tonal markings should be made by using either the Unicode-compliant Times New Roman font with tone-marked vowels or tone numbers at the end of each syllable.

-Endnotes rather than footnotes should be used within the manuscript.
+Footnotes rather than endnotes should be used within the manuscript.

 Copyright